Lessons from the Life of Joseph in the Bible

 Like Joseph, let’s be bold to faithfully stand for what is right, even when we’re being dealt with unfairly.

-Even though Joseph could have made a big fuss, He decided to maintain his integrity and loyalty to his master and to God.
-He’d rather go to prison than to act in an ungodly manner.
+Even though Joseph could have made a big fuss, he decided to maintain his integrity and loyalty to his master and to God.
+He would’ve rather go to prison than to act in an ungodly manner.

 Joseph’s time in prison

 Even though wrongfully imprisoned, Joseph did not let that affect His faith in God or His conduct toward others.
 This is amazing considering how a “normal” person would act in similar circumstances today.

 He was put where the “king’s prisoners were bound” (Genesis 39:20, NKJV).